Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-The superior temporal sulcus typically delimited the extension of some communities (see Fig.2 A, B, C, D, E, F, H), some communities seemed to respect brain lobes anatomy divisions (see Fig.2 A).
+The superior temporal sulcus typically delimited the extension of some communities (see \hyperlink{FIGURE2}{$Figure \cdot 2$, \mbox{\textit{Sub-Figures A, B, C, D, E, F, and H}}}); some communities seemed to respect brain lobes anatomy divisions (see \hyperlink{FIGURE2}{$Figure \cdot 2$} A).